danielegrattarola/spektral/docs/templates/creating-dataset.md

 ## Essential information

-There are just a few things to know about datasets before you can create your own.

 You create a dataset by subclassing the `spektral.data.Dataset` class.

 The core of datasets is the `read()` method.
 This is called at every instantiation of the dataset and must return a list of `spektral.data.Graph`.
-It doesn't matter if you read the data from a file or create it on the fly, this is simply where the dataset is loaded in memory.
+It doesn't matter if you read the data from a file or create it on the fly, this is where the dataset is loaded in memory.

 All datasets have a `path` property that represents the directory in which the data is stored.
 This defaults to `~/.spektral/datasets/[ClassName]`.
 You can ignore it if you want.<br>